garrettwalter/readme-generator/SAMPLEREADME.md

 ## Description

-This application is a 5 question quiz on basic Coding knowlege.
+This application is a 5 question quiz on basic Coding knowledge.
 When the user starts the quiz a timer counting down appears in the corner.
 They must answer correctly to move along, but if they answer wrong they lose time.

 ## Installation